Executives

 Trevor Crafts

 Trevor Crafts is an entrepreneurial producer and founder and President of Macrocosm Entertainment®.
-Trevor recently released the Focal Award winning, and Critics Choice nominated Street Gang: How We Got to Sesame Street (2021) a feature length documentary on the origins of Sesame Street, distributed by HBO in North America and Universal Pictures globally.
+Trevor produced the Emmy Award Winning, Focal Award winning, and Critics Choice nominated Street Gang: How We Got to Sesame Street (2021) a feature length documentary on the origins of Sesame Street, distributed by HBO in North America and Universal Pictures globally.
 The film made its debut at the 2021 Sundance film festival in the premiere category.

 Ellen Scherer Crafts

-In 2017 Ellen produced the largest event and march in US History, as a founder and producer of the Women's March Los Angeles.
-As a dedicated activist, Ellen has been recognized by the City of Hollywood, and both the County and City of Los Angeles for her work in women’s rights.
+Ellen's work has won an Emmy®, 2 Focal Awards, and many other industry awards.
+As a dedicated activist, Ellen has been recognized by the City of Hollywood, and both the County and City of Los Angeles for her work in women's rights.